Cabinet Battle: Washington's decision

 Though Washington likes Hamilton's idea, Hamilton is unable to sway enough others to get the votes he needs.
 He is thus unable to get his proposal passed, a fact for which Jefferson and Madison mock him.
 Washington takes Hamilton aside and orders him to work out a compromise that will get his motion passed, hinting that Hamilton may be forced out of office if he can't manage it.
 This is resolved in "The Room where it Happens" in which Hamilton negotiates a compromise with Jefferson and Madison: in exchange for Madison getting him the votes to push his plans through Congress, Hamilton agrees to support the placement of the U.S. capital in the south.

 Cabinet Battle #2

 "Cabinet Battle #2" is the seventh song from Act II of the musical Hamilton.
 Like "Cabinet Battle #1", this track again starts with George Washington informing the audience of the main issue: whether to give aid to France during the beginning of the French Revolution in 1789 and their potential war with Britain.
+He goes on to clarify that this debate will not come to a vote, they only need to convince Washington himself.